Hanka Ordonówna

 Hanka Ordonówna or Ordonka (born Maria Anna Pietruszyńska; 4 August 1902 in Warsaw – 8 September 1950 in Beirut) was a Polish singer, dancer and actress.

+Life

-She began her career at the age of 16 in a Warsaw cabaret named Sfinks and then the theater Wesoły Ul in Lublin under the stage name Anna Ordon. singing hits still popular today: "O mój rozmarynie", "Rozkwitały pęki białych róż", and "Ułani, ułani".
+She began her career at the age of 16 in a Warsaw cabaret named Sfinks and then the theater Wesoły Ul (Merry Hive) in Lublin under the stage name Anna Ordon, invented by her fellow actor friend Karol Hanusz.
+There she was singing hits still popular today: "O mój rozmarynie" (Oh My Rosemary), "Rozkwitały pęki białych róż" (White Rosebuds Were Blooming), and "Ułani, ułani" (Uhlans, Uhlans).

-When this cabaret closed, Hanka Ordonówna moved to Warsaw and worked at the cabaret Miraż, where she was spotted by Fryderyk Jarosy, director of the Warsaw cabaret Qui Pro Quo; it was under his guidance that she became a star, recording "Miłość ci wszystko wybaczy" (song by Henryk Wars and Julian Tuwim) in the 1933 movie Szpieg w masce (A Masked Spy).
-Another hit was Marian Hemar's Jakieś małe nic ("Some Little Nothing"), 1934.
+When this cabaret closed, Hanka Ordonówna moved to Warsaw and worked at the cabaret Miraż, where she was spotted by Fryderyk Jarosy, director of the Warsaw cabaret Qui Pro Quo; it was under his guidance that she became a star, recording "Miłość ci wszystko wybaczy" (Love Will Forgive You Everything, song by Henryk Wars and Julian Tuwim) in the 1933 movie Szpieg w masce (A Masked Spy).
+Another hit was Marian Hemar's Jakieś małe nic (Some Little Nothing), 1934.

 In 1931, she married Count Michał Tyszkiewicz, who wrote many of her songs.
 Though a Countess, she continued to perform on a cabaret stage, and even rode a horse in a circus revue.
 She developed lung disease, which plagued her for the rest of her life.
 She died in 1950 in Beirut.